 Gyno surgery can help to get rid of excess breast tissue, also known as ‘man boobs’.
 Men can achieve a sculpted and more masculine-looking chest with enhanced pecs.
 When excessive breast tissue is found in a man’s chest, it can often look like female breasts in severe cases, and this can lead to a significant loss of self-confidence.
-Centre for Surgery are expert in gyno surgery in London and treats hundreds of men each year at our renowned UK plastic surgery clinic.
-Here we present top tips to get the best recovery after male gyno surgery.
+Centre for Surgery is an expert in gyno surgery in London and treats hundreds of men each year at our renowned UK plastic surgery clinic.
+Here, we present top tips to get the best recovery after male gyno surgery.

 What causes gyno?

 Gynecomastia is a common medical condition found in men and refers to excessive enlargement of male breast tissue and, in rare cases, can signify an underlying medical condition.
-The causes of gynecomastia are primarily due to a hormonal imbalance between testosterone and oestrogen.
-There are certain products which can affect hormonal balance leading to gynecomastia, including alcohol, cannabis, herbal medicines and certain medications such as antidepressants.
+The causes of gynecomastia are primarily due to a hormonal imbalance between androgens and oestrogen.
+There are certain products which can affect hormonal balance, leading to gynecomastia, including alcohol, cannabis, herbal medicines and certain medications such as antidepressants.
 Hereditary factors may also play a part in the development of gynecomastia.
 Gynecomastia can have significant psychological effects on a man’s self-esteem, which may cause them to avoid certain social situations.
 Fortunately, the condition can be treated surgically for long-lasting results.

 RELATED: What causes gynecomastia?